Dongfeng (missile): Dongfeng 12 (CSS-X-15)

 The DF-12 (CSS-X-15) is an SRBM formerly known as the M20.
 The change in designation signalled a shift in fielding to the Second Artillery Corps, making it possible the missile could be armed with a tactical nuclear warhead.
 Images of it bear a resemblance to the Russian 9K720 Iskander missile which, although not purchased by China from Russia, could have been acquired from former Soviet states.
 Like the Iskander, the DF-12 reportedly has built-in countermeasures including terminal maneuverability to survive against missile defense systems.
 Range is officially between 100-280 km, but given MTCR restrictions, actual maximum range may be up to 400-420 km.
 With guidance provided by inertial navigation and Beidou, accuracy is 30 meters CEP; since the missile is controlled throughout the entire flight path, it can be re-targeted mid-flight.
 The DF-12 is 7.815 m long, 0.75 m in diameter, has a take-off weight of 4010 kg, and an 880 lb warhead that can deliver cluster, high explosive fragmentation, penetration, or high-explosive incendiary payloads.
 They are fired from an 8×8 transporter erector launcher (TEL) that holds two missiles.

 An anti-ship ballistic missile export variant of the M20, called A/MGG-20B (M20B), was unveiled at the 2018 Zhuhai Airshow.

 Dongfeng 15 (CSS-6)

 The DF-15 (CSS-6, also M-9 for export) was developed by the China Aerospace Science and Technology Corporation (CASC, previously known as the 5th Aerospace Academy)'s Academy of Rocket Motor Technology (ARMT, also known as the 4th Academy).
 The missile is a single-stage, solid-fuel SRBM with a 600 km range and a 500 kg payload.
-During the 1995-1996 Taiwan strait crisis, the PLA launched six DF-15's near the country of Taiwan in an "exercise" to demonstrate the missile's capability.
+During the 1995-1996 Taiwan strait crisis, the PLA launched six DF-15's near Taiwan in a demonstration of the missile's capability.
 Although the DF-15 is marketed for export, its range would violate the Missile Technology Control Regime (MTCR) agreement, and thus no DF-15 has been exported to date.
 Approximately 300-350 DF-15's are in service with the PLA Rocket Force.